roseche/roseche.github.io/_pages/about.md

 ### The digital divide

-[The digital divide](https://en.wikipedia.org/wiki/Digital_divide) is the disparity in access to technology between different groups.
+<a href="https://en.wikipedia.org/wiki/Digital_divide" target="_blank">The digital divide</a> is the disparity in access to technology between different groups.
 It describes the gap not only in infrastructure, but also in digital skills.

 Although it is a relatively new kind of social inequality, it runs along existing lines: economic background, disability, race.
 As computers become increasingly enmeshed in the fabric of the world, we need to consider the impact of the digital divide on global inequality and the psychology of privilege.